mcidclan/Way2CitadelLA/README.md

 ### APIs

-#### External API
+### External Pipe API Interface
-Interfaces users with proxies and manages decentralized identity via DID standards.
-This API also serves as a gateway for data retrieval and transmission between a Citadel service and the user.
+This Pipe serves as a gateway for data retrieval and transmission between the Citadel service and users.
+It acts as an intermediary component that channels all data and service requests from proxies to the Citadel, ensuring standardized communication protocols.

-#### Internal API
+### Proxy To Citadel API Interface
-Unidirectional communication between Citadel and proxy via ephemeral authentication:
+Located within dedicated proxies, this interface manages communications between Citadel and proxy via ephemeral authentication:
 - The Citadel receives an instruction block and necessary keys with a limited maximum duration
 - On output, it initiates an ephemeral connection to the proxy
 - Connections automatically invalidate after use, ensuring no persistent sessions remain open